pbellchambers/rustyhack-mmo/tests/TESTCASES.md

 * Client should gracefully log out when using ctrl-q

 ### Server Initialisation
+* Input validation on server address:port
 * Server should load existing world backup
 * Server should initialise new world when existing world backup doesn't exist

 ### Client General
-* Client should only allow text in player name
+* Input validation on player name, server address:port
 * Client window should be able to be dynamically resized
 * Client sidebar should display correct values
 * Client top-bar should display correct player position